 Due to my situation does this fit the definition?

-Answer to Florida Court Forms Question
+Answer to Child Custody Question

 Dear Single Parent,

 child according to Florida's definition for child abandonment, if he has

 And if this is the case, from what I gather from your question, it looks as if you certainly believe this is true.